One thing I have asked from Jehovah

 “I turned to see who was speaking with me, and when I turned, I saw seven golden lampstands, and in the midst of the lampstands someone like a son of man, clothed in a garment that reached down to the feet and wearing a golden sash around his chest.
 Moreover, his head and his hair were white as white wool, as snow, and his eyes were like a fiery flame, and his feet were like fine copper when glowing in a furnace, and his voice was like the sound of many waters.
 And he had in his right hand seven stars, and out of his mouth a sharp, long, two-edged sword was protruding, and his countenance was like the sun when it shines at its brightest.
 When I saw him, I fell as dead at his feet.”

 Many years before John had a similar experience on the Mount of transfiguration, when Jesus’ countenance shone like the sun and a great fear fell over the three apostles.

 That Jesus appeared to John in the midst of the seven lampstands is significant.
 The seven golden lampstands represent the seven congregations.
 And the fact that Jesus appeared to a representative member of those congregations while in the midst of the lampstands signifies that Jesus will appear to his chosen ones during the apocalypse.
 And the fact that John experienced this fore gleam of the parousia toward the close of the apostolic era is a portent too, indicating that the conclusion and the parousia take place after the preaching work is finished.

 Just as Israel fulfilled its purpose when Christ came, so too, the Watchtower will have accomplished God’s purpose in connection with it when Christ arrives.
-Then, moving ahead and keeping pace with God’s organization will take place apart from what is commonly thought to be God’s organization presently.
+Then, moving ahead and keeping pace will take place apart from what is commonly thought to be Jehovah’s organization presently.